PetarVancev/walletApp/readme.md

 Notes:
-You can use postman to test the api by sending urlencoded body or raw JSON The typescript is compiled into javascript in the ./dist folder
+You can use postman to test the api by sending urlencoded body or raw JSON The typescript is compiled into javascript in the ./dist folder The database already has 4 players and only the player with id 1 already has a wallet, session and transactions